Symmetric Vaccine Efficacy: Symmetric Vaccine Efficacy

 with $\text{VE}=1$ corresponding to complete protection (i.e., no risk of infection if vaccinated) and $\text{VE}=0$ corresponding to the null of no effect (i.e., equal risk regardless of whether vaccinated) \citep{halloran1991direct}.
 The VE parameter as defined in \eqref{eq:ve} is bounded above by $1$ but unbounded below, making it inherently asymmetric.

 Alternatively, a symmetric measure of vaccine efficacy (SVE) can be defined as

 By construction, SVE is bounded between $-1$ and $1$, and has a straightforward interpretation as follows. \begin{itemize} \item[(i)] When $p_0>p_1$, $\text{SVE}=1-p_1/p_0$ will be greater than $0$ and equal to VE.
 Thus, in this case, SVE has the same interpretation as the traditional VE metric, i.e., the proportional reduction in risk due to vaccination.
 SVE values closer to $1$ indicate a stronger protective effect. \item[(ii)] When $p_1>p_0$, $\text{SVE}=p_0/p_1-1$ will be less than zero.
-Negative SVE captures the proportional increase in risk due to vaccination, with values closer to $-1$ corresponding to more possible harm on the same scale as the protective effect. \end{itemize}
+Negative SVE captures the proportional decrease in risk from not being vaccinated, with values closer to $-1$ corresponding to more possible harm due to vaccination on the same scale as the protective effect of vaccination. \end{itemize}

 To illustrate the contrast between traditional VE and the proposed SVE, Figure~\ref{fig:labbe} shows L'Abbe plots \citep{l1987meta} of infection probabilities if vaccinated versus if not vaccinated.
 In these plots, iso-effect lines correspond to pairs of infection probabilities $(p_0,p_1)$ with the same effect size.
 For example, the $45$-degree line indicates pairs of equal infection probabilities (i.e., the vaccine has no effect such that infection risk is the same in both groups).
 Iso-effect lines for traditional VE shown in Figure~\ref{fig:labbe_ve} correspond to $p_1 = (1-\text{VE})p_0$, whereas the iso-effect lines for SVE shown in Figure~\ref{fig:labbe_sve} are given by $p_1 =(1-\text{SVE})p_0$ if $\text{SVE}\geq0$ and $p_1=p_0/(1+\text{SVE})$ if $\text{SVE}<0$.
 In contrast to VE, the SVE iso-effect lines are symmetric about the $45$-degree line, with SVE bounded between $-1$ and $1$ for all possible values of $(p_0,p_1)$.
 That is, SVE is a balanced metric where both protection and harm are represented on the same bounded scale, highlighting its interpretability advantages.